meshcloud/unipipe-service-broker/README.md

 docker pull ghcr.io/meshcloud/unipipe-service-broker:v1.0.6
 ```

-> Note: We used to publish old versions of generic-osb-api as GitHub packages
+> Note: We used to publish old versions of unipipe-service-broker as GitHub packages
 > (not GHCR) which unfortunately can't be deleted from GitHub.
 Please make sure
 > to use `ghcr.io` to pull the latest versions and not the legacy
 > `docker.pkg.github.com` URLs.